xadahiya/w3schools-offline/README.md

     and change /var/www/html to your preferred directory( /var/www/W3schools )

-Now inside Nautilus, browse to /var/www/ directory and create a new folder called “W3schools”.
-Download and extract the zip file from the link below:
+  Now inside Nautilus, browse to /var/www/ directory and create a new folder called “W3schools” 2.Download and extract the zip file from the link below:

 Then come the final steps where we enable the site and restart Apache one last time: